StaticportStaticserverIs this socket in streaming mode? False for UDP.

 Print at this verbosity level or higher.

-Same as onsole.log parameters.
+Same as console.log parameters.

 True if output was written.